ald1k0n/Matchmaking/README.md

 # The project is creating a matchmaking system

-Teach stack used: NestJS, Socket IO, Prisma - in a backend side
+Teach stack used: NestJS, Socket IO, MongoDB - in a backend side

 ## Future additions